 cta3099-UScellular.jpg (165k)

 US Cellular released a new ad wrap for summer 2005 on the Red and Blue lines.
-The cars had a blue background are have white cartoon "word bubbles" with a light blue outline and the words "CALL ME" in black repeated all over the car.
+The cars had a blue background had white cartoon "word bubbles" with a light blue outline and the words "CALL ME" in black repeated all over the car.
 The Blue Line cars, 3099-3100, are at O'Hare terminal waiting to pick up travelers on May 20, 2005.
 (Photo by Graham Garfield)

 cta5004d.jpg (119k)